-A list of stockholders entitled to vote at the Annual Meeting will be available at the meeting and for ten days prior to the meeting, between the hours of 8:00 a.m. and 4:00 p.m.
+A list of stockholders entitled to vote at the Annual Meeting will be available for ten days prior to the meeting, between the hours of 8:00 a.m. and 4:00 p.m.
 Eastern Time, at our offices at One Allison Way, Indianapolis, Indiana 46222.
-If you would like to view the stockholder list, please contact our General Counsel and Secretary to schedule an appointment.
+If you would like to view the stockholder list at our offices, please contact our General Counsel and Secretary to schedule an appointment.